-STEP 6 Write your net capital gain on your tax return
+Step 6 Write your net capital gain on your tax return

 The amount remaining after completing steps 1-5 is your net capital gain for the income year.
-Write this at A item 18 on your tax return (supplementary section).
+Write this at question 18 - label A in your supplementary tax return.

-EXAMPLE 25: Writing your net capital gain on your tax return
+Example 25: Writing your net capital gain on your tax return

-Tim writes \$350 at A item 18 on his tax return (supplementary section).
+Tim writes \$350 at question 18 - label A in his supplementary tax return.

-STEP 7 Work out your carry-forward losses
+Step 7 Work out your carry-forward losses

-If the total of your capital losses for the year and unapplied net capital losses from earlier years is greater than your capital gains for the year, you were directed to this step from step 4.
+If the total of your capital losses for the year and unapplied net capital losses from earlier income years is greater than your capital gains for the year, you were directed to this step from step 4.

-Do not write anything at A item 18 on your tax return (supplementary section).
+Do not write anything at question 18 - label A in your supplementary tax return.

-At V item 18 on your tax return (supplementary section), write the amount by which the total of your capital losses for the year and net capital losses from earlier years exceeds your capital gains for the year.
-You carry this amount forward to be applied against later year capital gains.
+At question 18 - label V in your supplementary tax return, write the amount by which the total of your capital losses for the year and net capital losses from earlier income years exceeds your capital gains for the year.
+You carry this amount forward to be applied against later income year capital gains.

-For more information about CGT and managed fund distributions, see the Guide to capital gains tax 2019.
+For more information about CGT and managed fund distributions, see Guide to capital gains tax 2023.